Discover Bank Review: You Know the Card, but What About the Bank?

 As you might expect, Discover offers credit cards, including the Discover it card, a version of the Discover it for students, and business credit card options.
 All of these credit cards are considered reasonably competitive and offer access to Discover's cash back program.
 In addition to the well-known credit card offerings, Discover Bank offers a range of savings products, as well as three loan products.

-As of this writing, Discover Bank offers 0.80% APY on its online savings account.
+As of December 2013, Discover Bank offers 0.85% APY on its online savings account.
 This is high enough to remain competitive and be a top tier offering, but it's not the highest yield you'll find out there.
 There is no minimum balance requirement and no monthly fee.
 However, you do need $500 to open an online savings account.